 NOTE 1: The media-receiver is aware that other nodes in the media path may also influence the media adaptation.
 A media-receiver sending a specific CMR value X can expect that (after some time) no media is received with a mode higher than X, but modes lower than X may be received any time.

-The adaptation for AMR, AMR-WB and EVS includes adapting the media bit-rate, the frame aggregation, the redundancy level and the redundancy offset.
-The domain of adaptation for EVS furthermore includes adapting audio bandwidth, partial redundancy, switching between EVS primary mode and EVS AMR-WB IO mode.
+The adaptation for AMR, AMR-WB, EVS and IVAS includes adapting the media bit-rate, the frame aggregation, the redundancy level and the redundancy offset.
+The domain of adaptation for EVS and IVAS furthermore includes adapting audio bandwidth, partial redundancy, switching between EVS primary mode and EVS AMR-WB IO mode.

+NOTE: For IVAS, adapting between different coded formats may require resetting the encoder and/or decoder, which may be audible.

 When the AMR codec or the AMR-WB codec is used, two signaling mechanisms are defined: